 Not every customer issue will raise its hand and say, “I’m a problem you need to solve!”

 Businesses that don’t pay attention to customer behavior and feedback go the way of the dinosaur; just look at the dozens of legacy brands that have fallen by the wayside after a technological shift.
-Ignoring customers is usually a mindset problem of entrepreneurs thinking they know better.
+Ignoring customers is just plain poor customer service, and is usually a mindset problem of entrepreneurs thinking they know better.
 You might be uniquely suited to solve problems, but customers are uniquely suited to share the problems that need solving.

-Support is one important way you can keep your finger on the pulse of customer demand and product opportunities.
+Support is one important way you can keep your finger on the pulse of customer demand and product opportunities, as well as provide a higher quality customer service.
 You just need to be willing to listen.